anchorbaptistslc/anchorbaptistslc.org/content/ministries/_index.md

     caption: "Growing together in Christ"
 ---

 At Anchor Baptist Church, we offer various ministries to help people of all ages grow in their faith and serve the Lord.
+Our Sunday School program provides age-appropriate Bible teaching and discussion.
+Classes for all ages meet at 10:00 AM every Sunday morning.

 ## Children's Ministries
 - **Children's Church** - Available during the Sunday morning service